Vwake04/Question_Generation_Using_NLP/README.md

 Generating questiong from factual text using NLP.
-Meaningful terms were extracted from each sentences.
+At first meaningful terms were extracted from each sentences.
 Then a blank is replaced with each meaningful term.
 The sentences with blanks were turned into MCQs(multiple choice questions).